Most of the fees you post in Jackrabbit will be for class tuition fees. In addition, there will be other fees you will need to charge your families.

 - Transaction Amount (per Family, per Student, or per Student-Class)

 If you have chosen to post fees per student or by student-class, the transaction must also match the student name (this would mean that the originally posted transaction would have to have the student listed in the student section of the transaction).

-Entering dates in the Duplicate Check Date From/Through fields allows you to also exclude duplicate fees for a family/student for a specified date range instead of the exact transaction date.
-This searches the date range in addition to matching the type, amount, and for per student fees, student name.
+Entering dates in the Duplicate Check Date From/Through fields (not shown) allows you to also exclude duplicate fees for a family/student for a specified date range instead of the exact transaction date.
+This searches the date range in addition to matching the type, amount, per-student fees, and student name.

 If you would like the Family Registration Date or Student Start Date to act as a 'due date' for next year's fees select Yes to Optionally, Advance Registration Date By 1 year.
 Note: To keep a record of their actual registration/start date consider adding those dates to the Notes field on the Misc tab.

 You have the option to preview the fees before you commit to posting them!

 The Preview Annual Fees page provides transaction counts and the option to remove a family, or student, from the batch.
 The fees are not posted to families until the Post Fees button is selected.

 If annual fees are posted in error, use Transactions > Delete Transactions to delete.
 See Delete Transactions for more information on deleting a fee.

 Post Late Fees/Misc Fees allows you to post a fee to multiple families based on a selection of family criteria (location, status, current balance, etc.) and/or their students' current enrollment.
 This function was designed for late fees but can be used to post any type of fee using the Transaction Details to Post options.